-The accompanying Schedule of Expenditures of Federal Awards includes the federal grant activity of the Housing Authority of the Town of Dover.
-The information in this schedule is presented in accordance with those requirements of OMB Circular A-133, Audits of State, Local Governments, and Non-Profit Organizations.
-Because the Schedule presents only a selected portion of the operations of Housing Authority of the Town of Dover, it is not intended to and does not present the financial position, change in net position, or cash flow of the Housing Authority of the Town of Dover.
+The accompanying Schedule of Expenditures of Federal Awards includes the federal award activity of the Housing Authority of the Town of Dover is under programs of the federal government for the year ended September 30, 2016.
+The information in this Schedule is presented in accordance with the requirements of Title 2 U.S. Code of Federal Regulations Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards (Uniform Guidance).
+Because the Schedule presents only a selected portion of the operations of the Housing Authority of the Town of Dover, it is not intended to and does not present the financial position, change in net position, or cash flow of the Housing Authority of the Town of Dover.